lucyokell/magenta/tutorials/MAGENTA_tutorial.md

     space dictated by the seasonality.
     + Similarly for the role of interventions.
 This needs to be handled as a parameter vector which details how daily death rate of adult mosquitoes changes.
-  3. Add mosquitoes and strains
-  4. Create more pleasing on the fly logging framework
+  3. Create more pleasing on the fly logging framework
     + This needs to look like a parameter list variable which is handles on the c++ side by specifying the logger function template to be used.
 There will then be a class of loggers on the c++ side that handle epidemiology (prevalence/incidence etc), genetics (strain frequencies, monogenomicity etc.) etc.
-  5. Tidy memory leak potential.
-    + The universe ptr seems to work fine now, however I want to know why I can't do the same with parameters - when parameters is implemented it seems to be using the wrong parameter set within person, presumably because of the extern declaration which was needed for the static initialization of the IDs, but in reality I should change this so that either when Population is initialized I can find away of specifying the length and providing parameters as a variable, or adding IDs somewhere else.

 ---